-City of San Diego residential water customers served by an individual water meter may be eligible to receive a rebate up to $100 per property.
-The rebate covers the cost of a new indoor PRV up to $100, and is for properties that currently have a static pressure equal or greater than 80 pounds per square inch (psi) and cannot be adjusted downward.
+City of San Diego residential and commercial water customers served by an individual water meter may be eligible to receive a rebate up to $2,500 per property.
+The rebate applies to the device and labor according the rebate table below.

 You may qualify for the rebate program as long as your property has a static pressure equal to or in excess of 80 psi.
 You must obtain a plumbing permit, from the City of San Diego Development Services Department if your property does not currently have a PRV and you want to install one.
 As per Municipal code section 129.0402 any new plumbing work requires a permit.

 Pressure Reducing Valves may be installed by homeowners, licensed plumbers, or maintenance persons.
 Licensed plumbers must complete the Plumbers Certification Form.

 The PRV rebate is made possible by a grant from the California Department of Water Resources and will be distributed on a first-come, first-serve basis until funding is exhausted.
 The rebate covers the cost of a new household PRV only (not for irrigation).
 This program is subject to change without prior notification.

 Pressure Reducing Valves are a type of valve installed in a plumbing system to regulate water pressure and potentially reduce water waste.
 Pressure reducing valves can save water by automatically reducing the incoming water pressure from the city street mains and providing a lower, more functional pressure in the home.
 The device can save between 30,000 to 40,000 gallons of water per year in the average home.
 Lower pressure results in water fixtures using less water, and reduces the potential for leaks.